bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 --------------------------
 A Vim script file can be used as a *poor man's* **sed** replacement.

-Create a file with the desired operation.
-For example this file, *do.vim* will substitute *new* for *old*:
+Create a file with the desired operations.
+For example this file, *do.vim*, will substitute *new* for *old*:

 ```
 :%s/old/new
 :wq
 ```

-Then use the *-es* option of Vim to execute the Vim script.
-This example will carry out the above do script over all Ruby files in the current directory tree:
+Then use the **-es** option of Vim to execute the Vim script.

+This example will execute the above do script over all Ruby files in the current directory tree:

 ```
 vim -es $(find . -name '*.rb') < do.vim